astropy/astropy/docs/development/pd/contributing_docstring.rst

         """
         A sample DataFrame method.

-        Do not import NumPy and pandas.
+        Do not import NumPy and astropy.

         Try to use meaningful data, when it makes the example easier to understand.